igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 The
 [complexity class $$NP$$](https://en.wikipedia.org/wiki/NP_(complexity))
-is the set of decision problems that can be efficiently solved by a
+is the set of [decision problems](https://en.wikipedia.org/wiki/Decision_problem) that can be efficiently solved by a
 [nondeterministic Turing machine (NTM)](https://en.wikipedia.org/wiki/Non-deterministic_Turing_machine).
 Attempts to motivate this formal definition usually present $$NP$$ as a [metaphor for human creativity](http://www.math.ias.edu/~avi/PUBLICATIONS/MYPAPERS/AW09/AW09.pdf), capturing everything from proving theorems to composing symphonies.
-But in stark contrast to the flamboyance of this metaphor, the way that problems in $$NP$$ are "solved" by NTMs is decidedly uninspired - given an instance of a problem in $$NP$$, an NTM nondeterministically produces a correct solution, verifies that this solution is correct, and that's that (see figure 1).
+But in contrast to the flamboyance of this metaphor, the way that problems in $$NP$$ are "solved" by NTMs is decidedly uninspired - given an instance of a problem in $$NP$$, an NTM nondeterministically produces a correct solution, then verifies that this solution is correct (see figure 1).

 {%
   include figure.html